 The Hidden AdWords Options Most Marketers Miss Out

 Setting up effective Adwords campaigns is no easy task.
-One has to look at several factors like demographics, keyword bids, competition, etc to come up with a campaign that uses the least budget, yet gives the best conversions.
+You have to look at several factors like demographics, keyword bids, competition, etc to come up with a campaign that uses the least budget, yet gives the best conversions.

 There are some often overlooked features of Adwords that can give you an edge over competitors if you take time to understand and implement them.
-In this article, we look at a few such options in Adwords that you should definitely consider when creating your next ad campaign.
+Here, I've put together a few such options in Adwords that you should definitely consider when creating your next ad campaign.

 1. Household Income Targeting